 Join us on a three-day whirlwind of coffee in Poland's capital.

-The gorgeous and highly recommended guide book Coffee Spots: Polska, from which I learned quite a bit of Polish specialty coffee history, has 46 listings for Warsaw alone (there’s enough material, in fact, for a Warsaw-only guide).
-So narrowing it down to three days’ worth of coffee was going to be tough.
-But, armed with a little research and some advice from a World Barista Champion (though, again, I was there for less than three full days, so please don’t blame her if I didn’t make it to your shop), I made a loose itinerary, and got really excited to drink tasty coffee in a new place.
+The gorgeous and highly recommended guide Coffee Spots: Polska, from which I learned quite a bit of Polish specialty coffee history, has 46 listings for Warsaw alone (there’s enough material, in fact, for a Warsaw-only guide).
+So narrowing it down to the best coffee Warsaw had in three days was going to be tough.
+But, armed with a little research and some advice from a World Barista Champion (though, again, I was there for less than three full days, so please don’t blame her if I didn’t make it to your shop), I made a loose itinerary, and got really excited to drink delicious coffee in a new place.

 Relax na Wilczej Wilcza 17, 00-548 Warszawa, Poland